Zymbit-Docs/docs/content/alpha/tutorials/verified_boot/index.md

 ### Display the Current Manifest

 Running the example with no parameters will display the current contents of the Manifest.
-The default Manifest as shipped contains,
+The default Manifest as shipped contains:

+`./manifest.py`
 ```
-./manifest.py
 Manifest:
 ---------
 config.txt